10up/babel-preset-default/README.md

 #### options.targets

 Let's you specify which browser's are support.
+Set this option to `{}` if you want to leverage browserlist config sources (`.browserslistrc`).
 By default, the following browsers will be supported.

 ```json
 [